Children's Educational Assistance Plan Eligibility

 Eligibility Requirements for Retirees

 If you retire (if you were hired on or before December 31, 2002, you are eligible to retire when you have attained age 55 and have at least 10 years of service.
-If you were hired or rehired on or after January 1, 2003, you are eligible to retire when you have attained age 55, have at least 10 years of service and 75 points, where 75 points is defined as age + years of service) or if you die and would have been eligible to retire, and you have a child participating in the tuition grant program, he/she can continue to do so.
+If you were hired or rehired on or after January 1, 2003, you are eligible to retire when you have attained age 55, have at least 10 years of service and 75 points, where 75 points is defined as age + years of service) and you have a child participating in the Children's Educational Assistance Plan, he/she can continue to do so.
 However, your child must continue his/her education in consecutive semesters, trimesters, or quarters.
 If there is a break in his/her education, the benefit ceases.
-If your child is not already participating in the tuition grant program when you retire, or die and were eligible to retire, he/she will not be eligible for tuition grant benefits.
+If your child is not already participating in the program when you retire, he/she will not be eligible for tuition grant benefits.

 Eligibility Requirements for Your Child